A Good Clean Fight: Plot summary

 Flown by an Italian pilot named Di Marco, Schramm’s Heinkel flies the long route to the British transit base at Fort Lamy in Chad.
-Due to its isolation, the base is undefended and caught by surprise, allowing the lone Heinkel to destroy months' worth of precious fuel and supplies along with nearly two dozen Hawker Hurricane fighters.
-Both Lampard and Barton receive instructions to seek and destroy the Heinkel.
-Lampard takes his remaining men and vehicles deeper into the desert to locate it.
+Due to its isolation, the base is undefended and caught by surprise, allowing the Heinkel to destroy months' worth of fuel and supplies along with nearly two dozen Hawker Hurricane fighters.
+Lampard and Barton receive instructions to seek and destroy the Heinkel.
+Lampard takes his remaining men and vehicles deeper into the desert.
 The Heinkel runs out of fuel short of the nearest Axis base at Defa and lands in the desert to await rescue.
 Lampard finds them first, resulting in a surprise meeting between him and Schramm.
 The SAS take the Heinkel crew as prisoners and head for home.
-But the Kittyhawks flown by Barton and Hooper arrive.
+The Kittyhawks flown by Barton and Hooper arrive.
 Mistaking the vehicles to be German, the two pilots strafe them, killing everyone.

-The two journalists Lester and Malpacket drive a Fiat truck into enemy-held Benghazi, bluffing their way past sentries to wander throughout the place without being challenged.
+Lester and Malpacket drive a Fiat truck into enemy-held Benghazi, bluffing their way past sentries to wander throughout the place without being challenged.
 En route home, the truck breaks down and the novel ends with the two men walking east through the desert with the little water they have left.
-At Paul Schramm's funeral, Maria Grandinetti reflects on their relationship: "I helped him to stop feeling sorry for himself and to stop being angry with everyone else.
+At Paul Schramm's funeral, Maria Grandinetti reflects on their relationship, "I helped him to stop feeling sorry for himself and to stop being angry with everyone else.
 And I showed him a lot of dying men, so he could see that war is not adventure and that pain is not payment, because it buys nothing.
-He didn't believe me."
+He didn't believe me".